gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 The architectural styles that govern the client-server interactions do not dictate API usage such as available endpoints, permissible actions, authentication options, parameters to pass, etc. Documentation of this information must be clear, intuitive, comprehensive, and updated with bug fixes or future iterations.
 API specifications such as [OpenAPI](https://spec.openapis.org/oas/latest.html) alleviate the overhead associated with documentation by providing a template and expand API design to include documentation generation, code generation, validation and linting, mock servers, etc. The API description file acts as a single source of truth to limit the potential for repetition or inconsistency.

-Specifications that focus either exclusively or primarily on synchronous APIs include OpenAPI, OData, RAML, GraphQL (a query language with its own specification), and WSDL, etc. Some of these specifications serve a unique role, such as WSDL serving SOAP APIs or the GraphQL specification serving GraphQL APIs, while others target the same types of APIs, such as RAML and OpenAPI both serving HTTP APIs.&#x20;
+Specifications that focus either exclusively or primarily on synchronous APIs include OpenAPI, OData, RAML, GraphQL (a query language with its own specification), WSDL, etc. The role of some specifications is unique, such as WSDL serving SOAP APIs or the GraphQL specification serving GraphQL APIs, while other specifications target the same type of API, such as RAML and OpenAPI both serving HTTP APIs.&#x20;

 The [AsyncAPI](https://www.asyncapi.com/) specification serves asynchronous APIs and is widely regarded as OpenAPI's counterpart.
 The CloudEvents specification also applies to asynchronous APIs, but an [in-depth comparison](https://www.asyncapi.com/blog/asyncapi-cloud-events) reveals that CloudEvents and AsyncAPI belong to different categories of specification.
 While AsyncAPI addresses the overall application and its communication channels, CloudEvents defines an envelope for the application’s data.&#x20;